New threats made to US Jewish centers

 The letter from the senators said that, according to the Jewish Federations of North America, at least 98 incidents had been reported against JCCs and Jewish day schools at 81 locations in 33 states during the first two months of the year.

-The senators also voiced concerns about the desecration of hundreds of headstones at Jewish cemeteries in St. Louis and Philadelphia.
+The senators expressed concerns about the desecration of hundreds of headstones at Jewish cemeteries in St. Louis and Philadelphia.

 In the letter to Department of Homeland Security Secretary John Kelly, Attorney General Jeff Sessions and FBI Director James Comey, the senators wrote: "We are concerned that the number of incidents is accelerating and failure to address and deter these threats will place innocent people at risk and threaten the financial viability of JCCs, many of which are institutions in their communities."

+In Washington, White House press secretary Sean Spicer acknowledged the new threats, telling reporters: "We'll continue to condemn them and look at ways in which we can stop them."

+The FBI has said it is investigating the incidents along with the Justice Department's civil rights division.

-In New York, Mayor Bill de Blasio and Police Commissioner James O'Neil were to hold a closed-door meeting with Jewish leaders at a JCC on Staten Island on Tuesday to discuss the spate anti-Semitic incidents throughout the city.
+In New York, Mayor Bill de Blasio and Police Commissioner James O'Neil held a closed-door meeting with Jewish leaders at a JCC on Staten Island to discuss the anti-Semitic incidents throughout the city.

+"We understand history and any member of the Jewish community who feels that these threats are not only unsettling but too reminiscent of the past, they have every right to feel that and we understand that," de Blasio told reporters.

+"So, our response is to be not only vigilant but aggressive.
+This is the stance that New York City takes and the NYPD takes in addressing hate crimes."

-New York Gov. Andrew Cuomo on Tuesday directed the state police to coordinate with federal and local law enforcement to investigate bomb threats against New York Jewish community centers in Rochester and Syracuse and the Anti- Defamation League headquarters in Manhattan.
+Gov. Andrew Cuomo on Tuesday directed the state police to coordinate with federal and local law enforcement to investigate bomb threats against New York Jewish community centers in Rochester and Syracuse and the Anti- Defamation League headquarters in Manhattan.

 In a statement, Cuomo said the latest threats were a "pointed assault on the values we hold dear, and we will not allow these types of threats to continue to pervade our society.
 Jewish Community Centers across New York serve as a gathering place for children, seniors, friends and neighbors -- and any threat to them is an attack on all of us."